-The Nancy Millis Bursary is named to honour the memory of a distinguished scientist who was a long term member of Graduate Women Victoria.
+The Nancy Millis Bursary of $4,000 is named to honour the memory of a distinguished scientist who was a long term member of Graduate Women Victoria.
 Preference may be given to a science student.

-The other two bursaries are named ‘In Memory of Feminist Fathers’, as requested by the donors.
+Two bursaries worth $4,500 each are named ‘In Memory of Feminist Fathers’, as requested by the donors.

 Applications will open in early December and close on 31 March.